We want to create a documentary about the “fine line” that many parents draw between spanking and physical child abuse.

-We are a non-profit organization dedicated to reducing violence by educating the public on negative effects of corporal punishment and promoting scientifically accepted, developmentally appropriate positive discipline.
+We are a non-profit organization dedicated to reducing violence by educating the public on negative effects of spanking and to promoting scientifically accepted, developmentally appropriate positive discipline.

 A Rampant Problem that Affects Most Children

-• 30% of American parents begin spanking when their babies are less than a year old
+• 30% of American parents begin spanking when their child is under a year old

 • 50% of all toddlers are spanked three or more times a week

-Spanking is the GATEWAY to Criminal Child Abuse
+Is Spanking really a GATEWAY to Criminal Child Abuse?